lunohodov/eventical/README.md

 ## Requirements

-We are built with [Twitter's Bootstrap](https://getbootstrap.com) and have the same requirements.
-Please refer to their website more information on supported browsers and devices.
+Please refer to [Bootstrap's](https://getbootstrap.com) website for more information on supported browsers and devices.

 ## Contributing